yongning0310/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 💡 Some example commands you can try: <br><br>

-    # Creates an internship named `GovTech` to Flagship.
+    # Creates an internship entry for the company `GovTech` in Flagship.
     create c/GovTech ro/SWE a/Yet to apply de/01/06/2022 s/20/01/2023 du/3 re/C++

-    # Deletes the 3rd internship shown in the current list.
+    # Deletes the 3rd internship entry shown in the current list.
     delete 3

 For the full list of executable commands, refer to the [Commands](#commands) Section.